 Do you ever listen to a track and wonder what the secret sauce is that makes it pop?
-What plugin or instrument a producer used to get unique tweak that stays in your head for days?
-We’ve pulled together a list of top-charting hits made with sounds from Output.
+What plugin or instrument a producer used to get a unique tweak that stays in your head for days?
+We pulled together a list of hit songs and film cues made with sounds from Output.
 Grab the tools for yourself, and get inspired to use them, below.

 Rihanna: “Needed Me”